Pleurosicya mossambica: Conservation status

-The IUCN lists the conservation status of Pleurosicya mossambica as a least-concern species.
-There are no known major threats to the species, and it is not frequently seen in trade.
-While not explicitly protected, its natural range does overlap with several protected areas, including the Great Barrier Reef Marine Park in Australia and the Natural Park of the Coral Sea in New Caledonia.
+Due to the wide geographic distribution of this species and lack of significant threats to its survival, the IUCN Red List considers Pleurosicya mossambica to be a least-concern species.
+While not explicitly protected by law, its native range overlaps with several protected areas, including the Great Barrier Reef Marine Park in Australia and the Natural Park of the Coral Sea in New Caledonia.